DAT265group4/libSMCE/README.md

 ```shell
 cpack
 ```
-- For running the Wix and NUget packaging run the command bellow on terminal
+- For running the Wix and NuGet packaging run the command:
 ```shell
   cmake --build . --target PACKAGE
 ```